yuanqing/bbb/README.md

 $ bbb 1000 -- "./foo < bar" > results
 ```

-Or, if you have [R](http://www.r-project.org/) installed, you could also pipe the results to a [handy little Rscript](https://github.com/yuanqing/bbb/blob/master/stats.R) that crunches the numbers for you:
+Of, if you have [R](http://r-project.org/) installed, specify the `-r` flag to quickly crunch the numbers directly from the shell:

 ```
-$ bbb 1000 -- "./foo < bar" | ./stats.R
+$ bbb 1000 -r -- "./foo < bar"
+n       1000
 mean    0.02248
 median  0.01800
 sd      0.02538